-Whenever I hit a bottleneck in my physical healing, I have learned to look to what emotions might be impacting my health.
+Whenever I hit a bottleneck in my physical healing, I have learned to look at the emotions that might be impacting my health.

-Emotions – including repressed and suppressed emotions that have not been processed – are thought to be stored in the body and influence your physical health.
-There are many theories on why this is the case, including studies on the frequency of specific emotions and how they match the frequency of specific organs.
-Chinese medicine correlates specific organ systems with emotions.
+Emotions—including repressed and suppressed emotions that have not been processed—are believed to be stored in the body and influence one’s physical health.
+Several theories explain this phenomenon, including studies on the frequency of specific emotions and their correspondence with the frequency of particular organs.
+Chinese medicine also correlates specific organ systems with emotions.

-Another theory postulates that in the limbic system of the brain, the neurons for the emotions and the neurons for the organs are next to each other.
-As a result, during intense emotional states (like extreme anger or fear), excess energy produced by this emotion will go to the corresponding organ to be stored there, but this emotional energy can change the way the organ functions.
+Another theory postulates that in the limbic system of the brain, neurons for emotions and those for organs are adjacent to each other.
+As a result, during intense emotional states (such as extreme anger or fear), excess energy produced by this emotion is directed to the corresponding organ to be stored there.
+Still, this emotional energy can change the way the organ functions.
 The organ may not return to optimal function until the emotional state that is causing it is corrected.

 What is Shame?